Meet the Team

 Susie

-I’m Susie and am training to be a psychotherapeutic counsellor for children and young people.
-I am a musician first and foremost and qualified as a Music Therapist many years ago.
+Hi!
+I’m Susie and I work with children and young people as a Psychotherapeutic Counsellor.
+I am a musician first and foremost and qualified as a Music Therapist many years ago which I am now in the process of revisiting.

 -